Emily Whitmire: Ultimate Fighting Championship

-Whitmire made her UFC debut on December 1, 2017 on The Ultimate Fighter 26 Finale against Gillian Robertson.
+Whitmire made her UFC debut on December 1, 2017, on The Ultimate Fighter 26 Finale against Gillian Robertson.
 She lost the fight via submission in round one.

-Her next fight came on July 7, 2018 at UFC 226 against Jamie Moyle.
+Her next fight came on July 7, 2018, at UFC 226 against Jamie Moyle.
 She won the fight via a unanimous decision.

 On February 10, 2019, Whitmire faced Aleksandra Albu at UFC on ESPN 1.
 She won the fight via submission just one minute into the first round.

-Whitmire faced promotional newcomer Amanda Ribas on June 29, 2019 at UFC on ESPN 3.
+Whitmire faced promotional newcomer Amanda Ribas on June 29, 2019, at UFC on ESPN 3.
 She lost the fight via rear-naked choke submission in the second round.

-Whitmire was scheduled to face Polyana Viana on March 7, 2020 at UFC 248.
+Whitmire was scheduled to face Polyana Viana on March 7, 2020, at UFC 248.
 At the weigh-ins, Whitmire weighed in at 117.5 pounds, 1.5 pounds over the strawweight non-title fight limit of 116.
 She was fined 20% of her purse and her bout with Polyana Viana was expected to proceed as scheduled at a catchweight.
 Subsequently, Whitmire was hospitalized the day of the event and the fight was cancelled.
-The pair was rescheduled on August 29, 2020 at UFC Fight Night 175 in a flyweight bout.
+The pair was rescheduled on August 29, 2020, at UFC Fight Night 175 in a flyweight bout.
 Whitmire lost the fight via an armbar submission in round one.

 Whitmire was expected to face Hannah Cifers on February 27, 2021 at UFC Fight Night: Rozenstruik vs. Gane.
 However, Cifers pulled out due to undisclosed reasons and was replaced by Sam Hughes.
 In turn, Whitmire was removed from the bout on February 14 due to undisclosed reasons, and the bout was cancelled.

 Whitmire was expected to face Cory McKenna at UFC Fight Night 192 on September 18, 2021.
 However, McKenna was pulled from the event for undisclosed reasons and she was replaced by Hannah Goldy.
 Whitmire lost the fight via an armbar in round one.

 After the loss, Whitmire was announced to be no longer part of the UFC roster.

 Invicta Fighting Championships

 Whitmire was scheduled to face Hilarie Rose on January 12, 2022 at Invicta FC 45.
-The bout was scratched due to unknown reasons.
+The bout was scratched for unknown reasons.